chiliphrosting/popOS-desktop-freezes-mouse-cursor-still-moves/README.md

 _This is the last resort_:
 Press Alt + Print Sceen + REISUB.

 This does not resolve the issue but only does a soft reboot of the system to hopefully troubleshoot the issue on next boot.

+Inevitably, you may need to reboot.

 ### reference:
 * [https://support.system76.com/articles/freezing-behavior/](https://support.system76.com/articles/freezing-behavior/)